Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Appearance

 One of the cutest things about Corgis is their short little legs.
 Corgis only stand about a foot at the shoulder, and their legs are only a few inches long.
-They look so cute and funny tripping around on their tiny legs!
-And when they run as fast as they can, with all their legs stretched out, is it ever amusing!
+They look so cute and funny, tripping around on their tiny legs!
+And it is always amusing when they streak across the yard as fast as they can, with all their legs stretched out!

 Another cute feature they have is their foxlike faces with big, expressive ears.
-There is nothing cuter than when a Corgi looks up at you, all pert, with his big ears on high alert and his tongue hanging out of his wide grin!
+There is nothing cuter than when a Corgi looks up at you, all pert and sassy, with his big ears on high alert and his tongue hanging out of his broad grin!

-Corgis can be a pretty wide range of colors.
+Corgis come in a wide range of colors.
 They could be red and white, blue merle, tri-color, black, or fawn.
-They usually have some white markings on their chest, feet, and head.
+They usually have white markings on their chest, feet, and head.

 Another thing to note is that Pembroke Corgis do not have tails, while Cardigan Corgis do have tails.